Can Dogs Eat Pistachios? – Itsabout

 Pancreatitis

-Excessive feeding of pistachios to your dogs can affect the pancreatic enzymes in your dog and can cause severe pancreatitis.
-It is a painful disorder for your dog, which affect the canine’s life.
+Excessive feeding of pistachios to dogs can affect their pancreatic enzymes and cause severe pancreatitis.
+This painful disorder can affect the dog’s life.

 Choking

-Dogs do not properly chew their food like humans.
-Since pistachios are often sold with their shells, they can break into sharp pieces, thereby affecting the esophagus of your dog and choking them.
+Like humans, dogs need to chew their food correctly.
+Since pistachios are often sold with their shells, they can break into sharp pieces, affecting your dog’s esophagus and choking it.

 How to Treat Pistachio Poisoning in Your Dog?

-If your pet has accidentally consumed pistachio in large quantities, then there can be several lines of treatment.
+If your pet has accidentally consumed pistachios in large quantities, there can be several lines of treatment.

-For immediate purposes, IV fluids can be given to cure the dehydration in your dog.
-The vet may also provide certain supportive treatments and medication to relieve nausea and pain.
+IV fluids can be given immediately to cure your dog’s dehydration.
+The vet may also provide supportive treatments and medication to relieve nausea and pain.

-However, if there is a serious risk, then your dog may need to get some additional checks and tests done.
+However, if there is a serious risk, your dog may need to undergo additional checks and tests.

-If it is seen that your pet is vomiting due to aflatoxin, then your vet might recommend you stop food for certain days and allow the pancreas to eat.
+If it is seen that your pet is vomiting due to aflatoxin, then your vet might recommend that you stop food for specific days and allow the pancreas to eat.

-It is important that your dog is properly fed with all medications like antibiotics, and stomach protectants so as to relieve him from the poisoning ivy.
+It is important that your dog is properly fed and given medications like antibiotics and stomach protectants to relieve him from poison ivy.

 Also, make sure that your furry friend attends all the follow-up appointments to check how their liver is performing.